A MESSAGE TO BEREAVED PARENTS

 We supply care professionals and hospitals with GRACE Care Baskets and Totes.
 These are a bereavement resource created specifically to comfort, guide and assist parents who receive a poor pregnancy diagnosis (i.e. a baby with Potter’s Syndrome, Trisomy, or Anencephally), a miscarriage, stillbirth or neonatal loss.

-Missing GRACE Foundation's staff and volunteers offer a safe outlet for families who are grieving.
+Missing GRACE Foundation's staff and volunteers are here to listen and offer a safe outlet for families who are grieving.
 They can call or email for support and can attend one of our area support groups or events.
 We also assist care professionals by offering education in the form of literature and classes.
 This includes information about best practices of care for parinatal loss, proactive prenatal care and subsequent pregnancy care.

 Links to explore~